FelipeZerokun/100-days-python/Day_24_Mail_Merge/Readme.md

 In the text_practice folder in only one main.py file.
 Here you can see how I practice a bit with the "with" and "as" keywords for writing and editing some txt files.

 Now for the project, the main objective is to created files like mails, where we take a list of names and replace the word placeholder "[name]" with each name.
 This is helpful when you need to send the same letter to different persons.
-There are several folders in the project so we could practice folder pathings as well.
+There are several folders in the project so we could practice with folder paths as well.

 To begin, we just need a txt file with the names of all the people we want to send the letters.
 In the project, this list is inside the folder Names, inside of the folder Input.
 In this folder is also the folder Letters, which cointain the base letter file.
 Notice that in the base letter text is the placerholder "[name]".